nicolasztan/Algebra-Interactive-Project_In-Progress/README.md

-#Straight Line Equation Project
-3 mini projects for Algebra Teaching
+**About this Project:**

-The purpose is to teach kids with an interactive experience about the classic algebra formula “y = mx + b”.
+This project was for the purpose is to teach kids the classic algebra formula “y = mx + b” in an interactive environment.

-I have 3 mini sections here.
+There are 3 sections here for this algebraic teaching of linear equations.

 FIRST:
 "final.html" does the following: